8 businesses that launched te reo Maori initiatives for Maori Language Week

 “The theme for Te Wiki o Te Reo Māori this year is ‘Kia ora te reo Māori’ which not only picks up our national greeting but means literally - Let the Maori language live,” comments Scott.

-“Skinny Tahi is about helping new users to learn more te reo Maori, and those that are already fluent - to enjoy the experience on their mobile device.”
+“Skinny Tahi is about helping new users to learn more te reo Maori, and those that are already fluent - to enjoy the experience on their mobile device.”7.
+Department of Conservation

 The Department of Conservation (DOC) added a new activity and medal to its Toyota Kiwi Guardians for Maori Language week.